-PSUs granted
+1. PSUs granted

-The number of PSUs reflects 100% of the original number of PSUs awarded and has not been adjusted to reflect performance.
+The number of PSUs reflects 100% of the original number of PSUs granted and has not been adjusted to reflect performance.
 PSUs accumulate dividends during the vesting period.
 The actual number of PSUs earned can vary from 0 to 200% of the original number granted based on corporate performance.

-3. Value of PSUs granted
+Value of PSUs and RSUs granted

-The values represent the number of PSUs granted to each named executive, multiplied by \$15.27, the closing price of Cameco shares on the TSX on the day immediately before the grant.
-The PSUs granted on March 1, 2019 are for the three-year performance period from January 1, 2019 to December 31, 2021.
+The values represent the number of PSUs and RSUs granted to each named executive, multiplied by \$11.61, the closing price of Cameco shares on the TSX on the trading day immediately before the grant.